“Life is made up of meetings and partings. That is the way of things.”

 In all likelihood, the business you take with you from your old firm won’t be all the business you’ll ever need.
 So, think about a mechanism for bringing in new clients on a regular basis.

-Television ads, billboards, and other forms of traditional advertising might not be realistic (or the best use of your marketing dollars) but online advertising or digital marketing should be well within reach.
+Television ads, billboards, and other forms of traditional advertising might not be realistic (or the best use of your marketing dollars) but search engine optimization and pay-per-click advertising should be well within reach as primary client acquisition channels.

 As it happens, we know just the company that can get you the clients you need.
 (Spoiler: it’s us.)